When you have diarrhea

 - Eat some high potassium foods, such as bananas, potatoes without the skin, and fruit juices.

-Ask your doctor if you should take a multivitamin or drink sports drinks to boost your nutrition.
+Ask your health care provider if you should take a multivitamin or drink sports drinks to boost your nutrition.
 Also ask about taking a fiber supplement, such as Metamucil, to add bulk to your stools.

-Your doctor may also recommend a special medicine for diarrhea.
-Take this medicine as your doctor told you to take it.
+Your provider may also recommend a special medicine for diarrhea.
+Take this medicine as you have been told to take it.

 You can bake or broil beef, pork, chicken, fish, or turkey.
 Cooked eggs are also OK.
 Use low-fat milk, cheese, or yogurt.

 If you have very severe diarrhea, you may need to stop eating or drinking dairy products for a few days.

 Eat bread products made from refined, white flour.
 Pasta, white rice, and cereals such as cream of wheat, farina, oatmeal, and cornflakes are OK.
 You may also try pancakes and waffles made with white flour, and cornbread.
 But don't add too much honey or syrup.